alvinlin88/AlexaVoterInfo/README.md

 # Disclaimer
 This is a very initial prototype.
 There may be bugs, and many features are missing.
+Automatic API calls for election data will be implemented soon